aabhishek123/about-google-test/ReadMe.md

 2. Page "Stories" - Select "crisis response" from "Stories about" dropdown and make sure that appropriate panel appears

-Use BDD approach with parameter with value of "crisis response"
+Use BDD approach with parameter to store the value of "crisis response"